PotapenkoOleg/libalgojv/README.md

 # libalgojv
-Library with essential algorithms and data structures in Java
+Library with essential algorithms and data structures in Java.
+It supports Java8+